-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of \underline{PQR}
+Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of $\underline{PQR}$

-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
+Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

+There are no Counties in Northern Ireland.
+[NI] indicates that this specific point or rule does not apply or is amended in NI.
 Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.
-Changes from the March 2024 (June 2024 Update) of POR are indicated in red.

-Chapter 8 Insurance
+Insurance

 - 8.1 Insurance policies

 - 8.2 Other insurance cover

 - 8.3 Indemnities

 - 8.4 Compliance with Rules

 - 8.5 Effecting Insurance and Reporting Claims

-8.1 Insurance policies
+- 8.1 Insurance policies

-8.1.1 Scope
+- 8.1.1 Scope

-8.1.1.1 The insurances described in this PQR section 8.1 apply only to Scout units and their members operating within the federation of charities under The Scout Association's Royal Charter.
+- 8.1.1.1 The insurances described in this POR section 8.1 apply only to Scout units and their members operating within the federation of charities under The Scout Association's Royal Charter.